hglattergotz/json_api_40_min/json_api_topconf_2016_01.md

 # _**bikeshedding**_

 ^
-- So you will spend a lot of mental energy on this trivial details
+- So you will spend a lot of mental energy on these trivial details
-- My argument is that something like JSON-API can settle disputes and probably has better solutions that you have come up with.
+- My argument is that something like JSON-API can settle disputes and probably has better solutions than you have come up with.

 ---